 - the referring and exit pages (the external Web page that linked to Dalek Zone, and whatever link on Dalek Zone you clicked on before surfing off to another site);

-- occasionally, your user name, if you were obliged to authenticate via HTTP authorization or if you were logged into a user account on Dalek Zone.
+- sometimes, your user name, if you were obliged to authenticate via HTTP authorization or if you were logged into a user account on Dalek Zone.

 Usually, this information does not render you personally identifiable or make your visits practicably trackable.
-All information in the server logs is seen by Dave alone, or very exceptionally is seen by trusted system administrators giving Dave technical support.
+All information in the server logs is seen by Dave alone.

 Apart from that, server log information is never made available to any other party, unless by obligation for compliance with legal injunctions.